Ecological economics: Non-traditional approaches to ecological economics

 Cultural and heterodox applications of economic interaction around the world have begun to be included as ecological economic practices.
 E.F.
 Schumacher introduced examples of non-western economic ideas to mainstream thought in his book, Small is Beautiful, where he addresses neoliberal economics through the lens of natural harmony in Buddhist economics.
 This emphasis on natural harmony is witnessed in diverse cultures across the globe.
 Buen Vivir is a traditional socio-economic movement in South America that rejects the western development model of economics.
-Meaning Good Life, Buen Vivir emphasizes harmony with nature, diverse pluralculturism, coexistence, and inseparability of nature and material.
+Meaning Good Life, Buen Vivir emphasizes harmony with nature, diverse cultural pluralism, coexistence, and inseparability of nature and material.
 Value is not attributed to material accumulation, and it instead takes a more spiritual and communitarian approach to economic activity.
 Ecological Swaraj originated out of India, and is an evolving world view of human interactions within the ecosystem.
 This train of thought respects physical bio-limits and non-human species, pursuing equity and social justice through direct democracy and grassroots leadership.
 Social well-being is paired with spiritual, physical, and material well-being.
 These movements are unique to their region, but the values can be seen across the globe in indigenous traditions, such as the Ubuntu Philosophy in South Africa.